 The sale takes place through a public auction.

 The reserve price starts with the minimum bid of the amount of back taxes owed plus interest. – that includes other costs associated with selling the property.

 Real Estate Auction Tips That Makes Money

-Let’s look at how real estate foreclosure auctions and tax deed auctions both in-person and bidding process online to get started.
+Let’s look at how real estate foreclosure auctions and tax deed auctions, both in-person and bidding online, get started.

 Tip #1 – Look the Part

 First impressions matter if you present yourself to other bidders in person, giving you leverage and advantage.